blurout/linked-lists/README.md

 * my first time writing a linked list
 ### ***More updates coming soon to this repository:*** ###
 * planning on uploading multiple implementations of this data structure in the future in different languages as I learn them
 * format fixes coming soon...
+* multiple sort algorithms
+* random comment fixes
 ### Current Languages Implemented:
 * C Programming Language